SciCompKL/CoDiPack/documentation/tutorials/Tutorial_6_Higher_order_types_helper_access.md

 \f$\dot u^{(1,2)}\f$ needs to be zero, otherwise the result will contain additional information.

 This can be extended to arbitrary derivative orders.
 All first order derivatives need to be seeded in order to compute the highest order derivative.
-For reverse over forward higher order types this is also true, but here n-1 direction need to be set during the recording and 1 direction during the reversal.
+For forward-over-reverse higher order types this is also true, but here n-1 direction need to be set during the recording and 1 direction during the reversal.

 This tutorial uses the [DerivativeAccess](@ref codi::DerivativeAccess) helper for the management of the derivative